 (b) his or her behaviour has disrupted the educational instruction of other students.

-92. Chief executive officer may exclude from attendance at school
+92. Excluding student from school attendance, procedure for

 (1) If the principal of a government school is of the opinion that there are grounds under section 91 for the exclusion of a student from attendance at the school, the principal may —